 VISUALIZATION TECHNIQUES FOR TENNIS

-If the mind is such an essential part of tennis, and it most certainly is, then visualization is one of the most effective methods of controlling the mind to think and react in the way we want it to.
+If the mind is such an essential part of tennis, and it most certainly is, then visualisation is one of the most effective methods of controlling the mind to think and react in the way we want it to.

 I have seen these visualization "Mental Mind Games" work wonders to help players overcome their "demons" and to assist players to learn faster.